PrestaShop/docs/modules/concepts/webservice/_index.md

 }
 ```

-The `$webserviceParameters` is mandatory to define how and which fields to expose.
+The `$webserviceParameters` array is mandatory to define how and which fields to expose.

-The name to access to all the elements:
+The key to access all the elements:
 ```php
 'objectsNodeName' => 'articles'
 ```

-The name to access to the single element:
+The key to access a single element:
 ```php
 'objectNodeName' => 'articles'
 ```